kalislami/daya-listrik-api/README.md

 │   │   └── energy_record.go => Contains data structures and types used in the application.
 │   ├── /repository
 │   │   └── energy_record_repository.go => Contains code to interact with the database.
-│   └── /db
+│   └── /db/postgres.go => Contains the configuration for the PostgreSQL database connection.
-│       └── postgres.go => Contains the configuration for the PostgreSQL database connection.
+│
 ├── /tests
 │   ├── api_test.go => Contains unit test code for the API.
 │   ├── api_benchmark_test.go => Contains code to benchmark the API.